yhoundz/parm/README.md

 ## Pre-requisites
-1. *(optional)* Must have `ldd` on Linux or `otool` on macOS installed and added to PATH
+1. *(optional)* Must have `objdump`, `grep` on Linux or `otool` on macOS installed and added to PATH
     - Parm may use these tools to search for potential dependencies on installed programs.
-        - If these tools are not found or if there is an error invoking them, then Parm will fallback to a naive dependency search algorithm instead which may be inaccurate.
+        - Parm will not try to search for dependencies on Windows at the moment.
-        - It is important to note that Windows machines do not have a similar tool out of the box and have a different linking process, so Parm won't try to resolve dependencies at all on Windows machine at the moment.
+        - On Linux, `ldd` is not used since some implementations of it may execute the program to find dependencies.
+This is more accurate than using `objdump` or `readelf`, but poses a bigger security risk given the scope and design of this project.
-    - Both `ldd` and `otool` should already be installed and added to PATH on your machine.
+    - `objdump`, `grep` and `otool` should already be installed and added to PATH on your machine.
 You can check this by running
     ```sh
-    which ldd
+    which objdump grep
     ```
     or
     ```sh